 Since 2011 Valentin Uryupin has held the position of permanent conductor at the Perm Opera with the MusicAeterna Orchestra.
 In 2015 he was named Principal Conductor and Artistic Director of the Rostov-on-Don Symphony Orchestra.

 In august 2017 Valentin Uryupin leads the State Academic Symphony Orchestra “Evgeny Svetlanov” on a China tour and will also conduct the Orchestra on a 14-concert tour of the UK in 2018.
-His conducting engagements for upcoming seasons also include invitations from the Deutsche Sinfonieorchester Berlin, the Bregenz festival, the SWR Orchestra the Frankfurter Opern-und Museumorchester, the Saarbrücken radio orchestra, the Athens Opera, the Enescu Philharmonic, the Haydn Orchestra of Bolzano, the Russian National Orchestra as well as reinvitations from the Tapiola sinfonietta, the Transylvanian philharmonic orchestra, the Novosibirsk symphony orchestra and the Ural philharmonic, in addition to his performances in Perm and Rostov.
+His conducting engagements for upcoming seasons also include invitations from the Deutsche Sinfonieorchester Berlin, the Tokyo symphony orchestra, the Bregenz festival, the SWR Orchestra the Frankfurter Opern-und Museumorchester, the Saarbrücken radio orchestra, the Athens Opera, the Enescu Philharmonic, the Haydn Orchestra of Bolzano, the Russian National Orchestra as well as reinvitations from the Tapiola sinfonietta, the Transylvanian philharmonic orchestra, the Novosibirsk symphony orchestra and the Ural philharmonic, in addition to his performances in Perm and Rostov.

 Valentin's repertoire includes more than 30 major operas and ballets and a wide range of orchestral music including a large number of contemporary works by composers ranging from John Adams, Giya Kancheli and Henri Dutilleux to Jörg Widmann and Kuzma Bodrov,